epheien/termdbg/README.md

 # termdbg

 Termdbg is a terminal debugger plugin for vim 8.1+ and neovim 0.3.6+.
-Currently, termdbg only supports pdb, if you need gdb support, try termdebug (`:h termdebug`)
+Currently, termdbg supports pdb, ipdb, lldb, dlv(go Delve).
+If you need gdb support, try termdebug (`:h termdebug`)

 Currently, termdbg just only do these things:
 - locate cursor to current runing line when debugger